 According to reliable sources, no new foreign buyer tax is expected to be imposed in Canada this year.

-The report also suggested that other factors could have led to increasing prices in property price increases, including lower interest rates and population growth.
+The report also suggested that other factors could have led to increasing property price increases, including lower interest rates and population growth.

 More than half of Chinese buyers considering Canada wanted to invest for their use, nearly 26 per cent for investment and 17 per cent for education purposes, According to the Juwai report.